Language-Independent Guidelines

 Maintain a maximum line length.

-As with all-spc, the reason is again consistency.
+, the reason is again consistency.
 Some editors or code displays will auto-linebreak; others won’t.
 A suitable maximum line length is one that, most of the time, represents a typical horizontal display size.
-That way, even if auto-linebreak might happen, at this width it most likely won’t.
+That way, even if auto-linebreak might happen, at this width it most likely won’t. - Current Recommendation

 all-cmt